 - the greywater needs to be kept away from direct human contact if you're using it in the garden

-There is a range of options for collecting and using greywater, depending on the source of the greywater and where you intend to use it.
+There are several options for collecting and using greywater, depending on the source of the greywater and where you intend to use it.

 Using greywater on your garden

 With some simple systems, the greywater flows directly to a storage tank with a filter inside.
-These systems require a high level of maintenance requirement (e.g. emptying the filter every time the washing machine runs).
+These systems require a high level of maintenance (eg emptying the filter every time the washing machine runs).

 Whatever type of system you use: